Building spatial symmetries into parameterized quantum circuits for faster training: Orb circuits

 Note that the requirement of a symmetric initial state could be relaxed to a requirement of an initial state invariant under the automorphism group only.
 However, this may result in input states that are hard to prepare in practice.

 The equivariance property of unitaries as defined in \cref{def:autoinv} is associative by composition.
 That is, given $U_1$ and $U_2 \in \autinv$, their product, $U_1U_2$ or $U_2U_1$, also belongs to $\autinv$).
 As such, imposing equivariance of a circuit can be achieved in a constructive manner by imposing equivariance at its constituent level, i.e., at the level of its layers.

-As we now see, HVA-like circuits naturally enforce such properties but at the cost of too much restrictions, and, can be readily generalized to \orbitcircuit s that still preserve equivariance, but, can in general be realized in shallower depths.
+As we show in the next section, HVA-like circuits naturally enforce such equivariance properties, thus effectively limiting their expressibility and improving their trainability.
+This, however, is achieved at the cost of reducing greatly the number of independent parameters per layer.
+Still, they can be readily generalized to \orbitcircuit s that preserve equivariance, but also, that maximize the number of free parameters per layer.